They say, “It’s the Hall of Fame, not the Hall of Stats.”

 adjWAR attempts to capture the value of the player above a replacement player.
 It starts with a player’s WAR and undergoes a series of adjustments:

 - This same adjustment is not given for pitchers, since shorter schedules allowed pitchers to be used more often.
-The exception is strike- or war-shortened years (where both pitchers and hitters are given an adjustment for how long the schedule would have been).
+The exception is strike-, or war-, or pandemic-shortened years (where both pitchers and hitters are given an adjustment for how long the schedule would have been).

 - Players are not given 100% of the credit for games they did not play.
 Instead, they are awarded the average of their actual WAR and their projected WAR.
 This keeps us from over-adjusting for 19th century players.

 - Catchers receive a generous positional adjustment from WAR.
 But this adjustment only rewards them for time actually spent on the field.
 Catchers play fewer games in a season and have shorter careers.
+Because of this, they have a harder time accumulating WAR and WAA.
 Therefore, catchers are given an extra 20% boost by adjWAR.
 Without this adjustment, there would be very few catchers in the Hall of Stats.
 And that just wouldn’t be right.

 - Relievers are similar to catchers in that they get a boost from WAR (via the leverage index), but it is not nearly enough to bring their WAR values close to their starting counterparts.
 I’m actually not sure what type of adjustment relievers should get (if any).
 Without an adjustment, we would have no relievers in the Hall of Stats.
 I decided to simply use the same adjustment I used for catchers.
 (This helped Hoyt Wilhelm gain induction while Rich Gossage fell short).